Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 Multi-line String literals can be represented in quotes without having to deal with most escape sequences.

 Consider the below example of populating an HTML string in a string variable, before text blocks.
-We need to escape with new line escapes and concatenation for below multiple lines spanning string, manually processing the below string can lead to error-prone.
+We need to escape with new line escapes and concatenation for the below multiple line spanning string, manually processing the below string can be error-prone.

 String html = "<html>n" +